bruceravel/demeter/documentation/Athena/plot/etc.rst

 Phase corrected plots
 ---------------------

-When the :quoted:`phase correction` button is clicked on, the Fourier transform for that data group will be made by subtracting the central atom phase shift.
+When the :quoted:`phase correction` check button is clicked on, the Fourier transform for that data group will be made by subtracting the central atom phase shift.
 This is an incomplete phase correction – in :demeter:`athena` we know the central atom but do not necessarily have